Medical Assistant Programs Online in Washington: Top Schools & More

 In

-Top Online Medical Assistant Programs in WA
+What to Expect from Online Medical Assistant Programs in Washington

-Lake Washington Institute of Technology
+Programs in Medical Assisting – Lake Washington Institute of Technology

+At the Lake Washington Institute of Technology, students have a wide variety of choices.
 Prospective medical assistants looking for a top-notch online medical assistant program in Washington can pursue one of three options at LWTech:

-Everett Community College
+Medical Assistant Certificate Program – Everett Community College

 Depending upon the Medical Assistant Program option selected, students at Everett Community College can become certified MAs in as few as 15 to 18 months.
 The certificate option consists of 72 credits, but students can opt to go a bit further by pursuing an associate in technical arts (ATA) or transfer degree by completing an additional 17 to 25 credits.
 The school’s program also features a hybrid option that allows students to complete 75% of their classes online if they choose.